 They need more stakeholder participation.
 If there are lots of platforms to enable this, it would be good.
 Different platforms have different goals and mechanisms with which to achieve sustainability.
 Maybe we need to reconceptualise what sustainable development is.
 ‘Sustainability’ is very contested.
 For local people, they feel that it is about sustaining their lives, the right to use their natural resources, and the right to manage these (including the Mekong).
 For the government, sustainability is the SDGs, which they employ at the planning level (eg national development plans), and not at the practical level.
 They (the government) use very fancy words to explain sustainability – that it is managing resources so they can be used by the next generation.

 There is a huge gap between (sustainability) theory and practice, and the World Bank needs to realise this.
 The definition of poverty is also contested – here, they also used fancy words, like ‘multi-dimensional poverty’.
 These are not neutral terms.
-Why defines them?
+Who defines them?
 Who benefits?

 “Sustainable development is important because nobody understands what it means”.